aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-slide/convert-slide/_index.md

 ## **Converting Slides to Images Using ITiffOptions**

-The [TiffOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TiffOptions) interface gives you more control (in terms of parameters) over the resulting image.
-Using this interface, you get to specify the size, resolution, color palette, and other parameters for the resulting image.
+The [TiffOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TiffOptions) class gives you more control (in terms of parameters) over the resulting image.
+Using this class, you get to specify the size, resolution, color palette, and other parameters for the resulting image.

 This Javascript code demonstrates a conversion process where ITiffOptions is used to output a black and white image with a 300dpi resolution and 2160 × 2800 size: